stephaniekyyip/learning_resources/udacity-intro-to-backend.md

 ### Lesson 6: Databases

-- Database: A program that stores and retrieves large amounts of data.
+- **Database**: A program that stores and retrieves large amounts of data.

 - Types of databases